-Through a series of touching and darkly humorous short sketches, Gary’s choreography takes a look at the extraordinary life and music of Ludwig van Beethoven in a Gothic, cinematic and highly theatrical landscape of movement and gesture which is danced to excerpts of Beethoven’s music.
+Through a series of touching and darkly humorous short sketches, Gary’s choreography takes a look at the life and music of Ludwig van Beethoven.
+The piece is performed in a Gothic, cinematic and highly theatrical landscape of movement and gesture which is danced to excerpts of Beethoven’s music.

 Bloodsucker: Lea Anderson

-A stylized theatrical work that is highly technical, gently humorous and visually stunning.
+A stylized theatrical work that is gently humorous and visually stunning.
 The work is based on the legend of the vampire Nosferatu and his depiction in film.
-Five distinct scenes become tales of horror, sampling various styles of acting from expressionist, nuanced silent-screen to Hammer House of Horror.
-Nosferatu is performed in a three-sided box with the feel of a fairground or carnival theatre.
+Five distinct scenes become tales of horror, sampling various styles of acting from expressionist, nuanced silent-screen to Hammer House of Horror, performed in a three-sided box with the feel of a fairground or carnival theatre.
 The dancers move on and off stage through the sides of the box to create the feel of film edits.
 A commissioned soundtrack supports the action and differentiates between the different styles.

 Lea Anderson said: “I wanted to work with the Anjali dancers to create a new piece of work that would take risks with no possibility of predicting the outcome; something that would allow none of us to revert to safe or known methods of creating successful work.
 I look forward to working with these thoughtful and passionate artists again.”